Garlic Butter Steak

 Instructions

-• Allow the steaks to rest at room temperature for 20-30 minutes
+• If refrigerated, allow the raw steaks to rest at room temperature for 20-30 minutes before cooking.

 • Pat the steaks dry on both sides with a paper towel.
-Massage all sides of the steak in olive oil and generously season both sides with salt and pepper.
+Massage in oil and generously season both sides with salt and pepper.

-• Heat a cast iron pan over high heat until quite hot - this is key as a piping hot pan is important to develop the caramelized golden "crust" on the steaks.
-I wait until I begin to see threads of smoke.
-Add the steaks, there should be a great sizzle.
-Gently push the steaks down so the sides are in full contact with the pan and sear, without moving them around, on high heat for 2 minutes on both sides until nice and brown.
+• Heat a cast iron skillet with deep sides over medium heat, getting it piping hot, about 2 minutes.
+Add the seasoned steaks, there should be a great sizzle.
+Gently push the steaks down so the surface is in full contact with the pan and sear, without moving them, on high heat for about 1-2 minutes on both sides, or until a golden brown crust develops and the steaks lift away easily from the pan. *

-• Note that the steaks should be removed from the heat a few degrees shy of desired temperature as they will continue to cook, by about 5 degrees, as they rest.
-Let the steaks rest for 5-10 minutes for the juices to redistribute before serving.
-Serve with some of the pan drippings over the steaks.
+• Note that the steaks should be removed from the oven about 5 degrees shy of the desired final temperature as they will continue to cook as they rest.
+Let the steaks rest for 5-10 minutes for the juices to redistribute and for the steak to finish cooking before serving.
+To cut the steak, slice against the grain.
+Spoon the pan drippings over the steaks when serving.

 Notes

-It is best to remove the steaks from the heat just shy of the desired temperature, as the steaks will continue to cook as they rest.
-Also note that the size and thickness of the steak will affect the cooking time.
+Again, it is best to remove the steaks from the heat about 5 degrees shy of the desired temperature, as the steaks will continue to cook as they rest.

 Ultimate Steak Doneness Guide